Radcliffe fellow discusses a sweeping settlement in opioids lawsuits

 Drug companies and distributors are facing thousands of lawsuits filed by U.S. cities, towns, and tribal governments whose communities have been ravaged by the opioid epidemic, which has claimed hundreds of thousands of lives from overdoses.
 Resolving all those legal actions separately is impractical, many legal experts say.
 Instead, lawyers for the states and attorneys general are exploring a solution that would resolve all the cases in a so-called “global deal.”
 Currently two drug companies and three distributors have proposed a settlement framework for such a deal worth approximately $48 billion that would include cash and medication to treat addiction.
 But many local governments are wary of such an arrangement, skeptical about how the money would be divided.
-The Gazette spoke with Alexandra Lahav, a fellow at Harvard’s Radcliffe Institute for Advanced Study and professor at the University of Connecticut who studies tort law, about how global settlements operate.
+The Gazette spoke with Alexandra Lahav, 2019-20 Matina S. Horner Distinguished Visiting Professor at Harvard’s Radcliffe Institute for Advanced Study, and professor at the University of Connecticut who studies tort law, about how global settlements operate.

 Q&A